krojzl/sap-hana/pages/generic_architecture/module_data_tiering.md

 # Module: Data Tiering Options

-SAP if offering range of capabilities how to optimize costs by segregating data into different storage and processing tiers.
+SAP is offering range of capabilities how to optimize costs by segregating data into different storage and processing tiers.
 This module is discussing how individual Data Tiering options can be implemented as part of this Reference Architecture.

 <!-- TOC -->